Purpose of Sanction Guidelines

 A few notes on Marijuana:

-Marijuana is an illegal drug in The State of New Hampshire.
+Marijuana has been decriminalized in the State of New Hampshire; however, it is still illegal to possess or use.
 The University of New Hampshire is also an institution that receives federal funding.
-As such, the University will continue to be bound by Federal regulations in the Safe and Drug Free Schools and Communities Act and the possession and use of marijuana, including for medical reasons, is prohibited on any UNH campus and will be considered a violation of the Student Rights, Rules, and Responsibilities.
+As such, the University will continue to be bound by Federal regulations in the Safe and Drug Free Schools and Communities Act and the possession and use of marijuana, including for medical reasons, is prohibited on any UNH campus and will be considered a violation of the Student Code.

 There is a large volume of misinformation about the effects of Marijuana on the brain.
-This office encourages parents and students to seek out research based and peer reviewed information about how marijuana effects the development and long term growth of the adolescent (the developmental space of most UNH students) brain so they may make the best and most informed choices around marijuana use.
+This office encourages parents and students to seek out research-based and peer-reviewed information about how marijuana affects the development and long term growth of the adolescent (the developmental space of most UNH students) brain so they may make the best and most informed choices around marijuana use.